angband/angband/lib/readme.txt

 This directory is used to search for normal "online help" files.

+=== Directory "lib/info" ===

+The "lib/info" directory contains the "online spoiler" files.

+This directory is used to search for any "online help" file that cannot be found in the "lib/help" directory.

+This directory is empty by default.
+Many people use this directory for "online spoiler files", many of which are available.
+Simply download whichever spoilers you want and place them in this directory.

+Note that the default "help.hlp" file allows the "9" key to access a help file called "spoiler.hlp", and allows the "0" key to access "user.hlp".

+These special help files can thus be placed in the user's own "info" directory to allow the on line help to access his files.

 === Directory "lib/save" ===

 The "lib/save" directory contains "savefiles" for the players.